zikzak-ai/kreuzberg/docs/user-guide/ocr-configuration.md

 # OCR Configuration

-Kreuzberg provides comprehensive options for configuring Optical Character Recognition (OCR) to optimize text extraction from images and scanned documents.
+Kreuzberg offers simple configuration options for OCR to extract text from images and scanned documents.

 ## OCR Configuration

-All extraction functions in Kreuzberg accept an `ExtractionConfig` object that can contain OCR configuration:
+All extraction functions in Kreuzberg accept an [`ExtractionConfig`](../api-reference/types.md#extractionconfig) object that can contain OCR configuration:

 ### Language Configuration

-The `language` parameter in a `TesseractConfig` object specifies which language model Tesseract should use for OCR:
+The `language` parameter in a [`TesseractConfig`](../api-reference/ocr-configuration.md#tesseractconfig) object specifies which language model Tesseract should use for OCR:

 ```python
 from kreuzberg import extract_file, ExtractionConfig, TesseractConfig